 Medical Power of Attorney: This document names a primary and secondary person to make health care decisions on your behalf.
 It needs to be current, as healthcare facilities are reluctant to rely on outdated forms.
 Your first choice for your decision-making Agent may be an adult child or another family member, but it is wise to name a person who is calm in emergencies and will be able to make tough decisions if necessary.
 Everyone over the age of 18 should designate their preferred Agent, and alternate Agents, in case of incapacity.

-Financial Power of Attorney: This document gives the named agent the ability to act on your behalf in the business aspects of your life.
+Financial Power of Attorney: This document gives the named Agent the ability to act on your behalf in the business aspects of your life.
 That includes everything from paying household bills and keeping an eye on your investment accounts to selling your home.
-An estate planning attorney can create a customized POA so you can be confident it will give the person you name the level of control you want.
+An experienced estate planning attorney can create a customized POA so you can be confident it will give the person you name the level of control you want.

-Living Will or Advance Directives: These documents are used to give directions about your preference for medical care if you’re seriously ill, in a coma or near death.
+Living Will or Directive to Physicians: These documents are used to give directions about your preference for medical care if you’re seriously ill, in a coma or near death.
 It is a means to establish your wishes concerning what treatments you don’t want as much as what you do want.
 Having a living will can avoid family arguments about what you wanted …or having to guess your wishes, which can haunt decision makers.
 Do you want to be kept alive by artificial means, and if so, what treatments are acceptable and what are not?
 Would you wish to donate your organs or your body for scientific study?
 All of these questions can be addressed in the living will.